Ryanhustler420/RH-Android-Version-UI/README.md

 69. Code Review and Lookup on Raisehand Env
 70. Refactoring Firebase DB.
 71. Refactoring Firebase Db Done.
 Moving Forward To Complete Raisehand Env Project.
+72. Almost Done To Merge The Fresh DB to Firebase and Wiring App To The Internet